HomelabTim/HomelabTim/README.md

 <details>
  <summary><h3>👨‍💻 Tim's Coding Journey</h3></summary>
-   I'm Timothy Smith, a Systems Engineer based in San Antonio, Texas, with a passion for all things technology.
-With a strong foundation in Computer Information Systems and a proven track record in Information Technology, I excel in team collaboration and project management, always striving for customer satisfaction.
-My academic journey led me to earn an Associates Degree in Computer Information Systems from SouthWest Texas Junior College, providing me with a solid understanding of computer systems and technology.
-In my professional career, I've had the privilege of working at Kasm Technologies, where I've honed my skills in virtualization, networking, Python coding, and web development.
-My proficiency extends to tools such as VS Code, Git, Docker, and a variety of operating systems, including Windows, macOS, and Linux.
-Holding AWS certifications and boasting data management expertise, I'm committed to staying up-to-date with industry best practices.
-I am not only a tech enthusiast but also a content creator, maintaining the "HomelabTim" YouTube channel to educate viewers on IT-related topics.
-My diverse skill set, education, and work experience position me perfectly to contribute to any organization's growth and success in any IT-related role.
+I'm Timothy Smith, Head of Infrastructure at AIMG (AI Media Group) based in San Antonio, Texas, I am deeply passionate about technology.
+With a degree in Computer Information Systems where I Proudly held an award for Outstanding Student in my class, I thrive in team collaboration, project management, and delivering exceptional customer satisfaction.

+In my professional journey, I've honed my skills at Kasm Technologies, specializing in virtualization, networking, Video Editing and Documentation Writing.
+My proficiency extends to tools like VS Code, Git, Docker, and various operating systems, complemented by my AWS Certificated Solutions Architect Associate.

+At Kasm Technologies, I played a pivotal role in advertisement, creating YouTube content, designing thumbnails, and developing software solutions for team needs, ensuring reliability through rigorous testing.
+Transitioning from Kasm Technologies, where I contributed to the Docker container streaming platform, I've recently been appointed as Head of Infrastructure at AIMG.

+At AIMG, I lead the management of on-premises servers, focusing on updates, maintenance, and ensuring optimal functionality.
+My role involves maintaining server health, implementing upgrades, and overseeing overall server operations to support the organization's seamless functioning.
+Thriving in dynamic environments, I continue to bring innovative solutions to the forefront.

+Beyond my professional journey, I'm a 26-year-old IT enthusiast, eager to explore new horizons.
+I have a dynamic presence on "[HomelabTim](https://youtube.com/@HomelabTim)", my YouTube channel which boasts 600+ subscribers, featuring popular content like the WireGuard VPN video, garnering over 21,000 views.

+I am excited to continue my passion in the IT world with AIMG, I'm committed to continuous learning and contributing to my growth in IT.

 [website]: https://homelabtim.com
 [youtube]: https://youtube.com/@HomelabTim